I'm Charlotte, Founder and CEO of The Talking Tree.

 It was working with this child that later inspired me to create The Talking Tree.
 The power of being deeply listened to is invaluable to young minds in-particular.
 As individuals at any age our experiences are unique and as a child or young person this can feel hugely isolating.
 Coaching offers a safe, consistent and trusted environment for kids to show up wholly, be seen and be heard.
 From this place, confidence, resilience and empowerment build so that positive action is possible.

-Coaching 1:1 in The Talking Tree is absolutely my passion, whether for the initial 12 week programme or those that extend beyond that, a few even up to 2 years now where a weekly coaching session is a space that they can rely on no matter what else may be going on in their lives.
-I am committed to each and every child I work with and always endeavour to have them and their parents be a part of our extended talking tree where open conversation is always encouraged and individuality embraced and nurtured.
+Coaching here at The Talking Tree is absolutely my passion, whether 1:1 or in a workshop all the Young People I work with know that their coaching session is a space that they can rely on no matter what else may be going on in their lives.
+I am committed to each and every child I work with and always endeavour to have them, their parents and schools be a part of our extended talking tree where open conversation is always encouraged and individuality embraced and nurtured.

 Personally my core values are Freedom, Connection and Tranquility...those of The Talking Tree: